Back to blog

 Similarities

-There are quite a good few reasons why single users or businesses use forward proxy servers:
+There are quite a few reasons why single users or businesses use forward proxy servers:

-First and foremost, a forward proxy will let you enjoy no geo-blocks and avoid country restrictions.
-Forget about the great firewall of China or other blocked resources anywhere in the world!
+First and foremost, a forward proxy will let you enjoy zero geo-blocks and avoid country restrictions.
+Forget about the Great Firewall of China or other blocked resources anywhere in the world!

-When using a forward proxy, users can access the content intended for other countries.
+When using a forward proxy, users can access content intended for other countries.
 For example, imagine you need to see if your ads are visible in Canada.
-Just use a Canada proxy and access content in Canada.
+Just use a Canadian proxy and access content in the region.
 Simple, right?

 A forward proxy hides the identity and location of the original client by changing their IP address with that of the proxy.
 It's actually the proxy that connects to the end server.